phillcoxon/loadwatch/readme.md

 Log files are not deleted or trimmed currently and will continue growing over time.

+### Acknowledgements

+* An awesome LiquidWeb.com staff member who gave me a copy of the base script.

+### Disclaimer

+* Use at your own risk - no warranty or support is provided.

 ### Todo

 * Output error if no EMAIL is specified